Microsoft-USEduAzure/workshops/modern-data-warehouse/readme.md

 * Use either Edge or Chrome when executing the labs.
 Internet Explorer may have issues when rendering the UI for specific Azure services.

 * You must have a Pay-As-You-Go Azure account with administrator- or contributor-level access to your subscription.
-If you don’t have an account, you can sign up for an account following the instructions <a href="https://azure.microsoft.com/en-au/pricing/purchase-options/pay-as-you-go/" target="_blank">here</a>
+If you donâ€™t have an account, you can sign up for an account following the instructions <a href="https://azure.microsoft.com/en-au/pricing/purchase-options/pay-as-you-go/" target="_blank">here</a>

     <br>**IMPORTANT**: Azure free subscriptions have quota restrictions that prevent the workshop resources from being deployed successfully.
 Please use a Pay-As-You-Go subscription instead.

     <br>**IMPORTANT**: When you deploy the lab resources in your own subscription you are responsible for the charges related to the use of the services provisioned.

-* Ensure users are able to create App Registrations within Azure Active AD tenant
+* Ensure users are able to create App Registrations within Azure Active AD tenant, more information <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added" target="_blank">here</a>

 * Ensure the following Resource providers are registered within subscription